 Regenerative endodontics is one of the most exciting new developments in endodontics.
-The current (2012) American Association of Endodontists' Glossary of Endodontic Terms defines regenerative endodontics as "biologically-based procedures designed to physiologically replace damaged tooth structures, including dentin and root structures, as well as cells of the pulp-dentin complex."
+The current (2016) American Association of Endodontists' Glossary of Endodontic Terms defines regenerative endodontics as "biologically-based procedures designed to physiologically replace damaged tooth structures, including dentin and root structures, as well as cells of the pulp-dentin complex."

-Pulpal necrosis in an immature tooth with an open apex can have devastating consequences for patients and presents a distinctive challenge for the endodontist.
+Pulpal necrosis, associated to trauma, caries or dental anomalies, in an immature tooth with an open apex can have devastating consequences for patients and presents a distinctive challenge for the endodontists.
 Prior to 2004, clinicians relied on traditional apexification procedures or the use of apical barriers to treat immature teeth with pulpal necrosis.

 In 2004, Banchs and Trope published a case report describing a new treatment procedure for the management of the open apex called "revascularization."
-The protocol differs from traditional apexification techniques in that disinfection of the canal is done with both sodium hypochlorite and chlorhexidine and as described a combination of three antibiotics (ciprofloxacin, metronidazole and minocycline).
+The regenerative endodontic procedures (REP) recommended by the AAE differ from traditional apexification techniques in that the disinfection of the canal is done with minimal instrumentation and copious irrigation.
+A combination of three antibiotics (ciprofloxacin, metronidazole and minocycline) or calcium hydroxide are used as intracanal medication between appointments.
 At a subsequent appointment, the paste is removed and bleeding is induced into the canal.
-The canal is sealed with mineral trioxide aggregate, and after the MTA has set, a bonded restoration is placed.
-Unlike traditional apexification or the use of apical barriers, revascularization procedures allow for increase in both the length of the root and root wall thickness.
+The canal is sealed with a bioceramic cement, such as: MTA or Biodentine followed by a bonded restoration to seal the access.